edenartlab/docs/docs/guides/creation.md

 ## Concepts

+Concepts are one of Edens most powerful features.
+To learn how to train your own please check-out:
+:::tip
+To train your own concept, see [training concepts](/docs/guides/concepts)
+:::tip

 Concepts are custom objects, styles, or specific people which have been trained and added by Eden users to the Eden generators' knowledge base, using the [LoRA technique](https://arxiv.org/abs/2106.09685).
-Concepts are available in all the endpoints except for /upscale, and work the same way for all of them.
+Concepts are available in all the creation endpoints, and work the same way for all of them.

-:::note
-To train your own concept, see [training concepts](/docs/guides/concepts)
-:::note

 Concepts are necessary to be able to consistently generate a specific person, style, or object which is not part of the base model's knowledge.